 From April to June, the Robotics Club will focus on teaching the students Arduino programming and project construction.
 Students will work on robotics projects such as algorithmic maze solving robots and self-driving robot rovers.

 From July to August, the Robotics Club will focus on teaching students how to program a Raspberry Pi computer.
-They will learn about Android App Development and how to make their own apps.
+They learned about Android App Development and how to make their own apps.
 Students will work on projects such as creating automobile-like rovers and programming a smartphone remote control able to steer their rover with self-made Android applications.